acend/argocd-basics-training/content/en/docs/02/_index.md

 This allows us to manage the ArgoCD application definitions in a declarative way as well.
 It is a common pattern to have one ArgoCD application which references n child Applications which allows us a fast bootstrapping of a whole environment or a new cluster.
 This pattern is well known as the [App of apps]({{< ref  "06" >}}) pattern.

-## Task {{% param sectionnumber %}}.8: Accessing a private Git repository
+## {{% task %}} Accessing a private Git repository

-The Git repository we have imported to Gitea is public available for the whole world.
-When accessing a private repository we have to provide credentials in form of a username/password pair or a ssh private key.
+The Git repository we have imported to Gitea is publicly available for the whole world.
+When accessing a private repository we have to provide credentials in form of a username/password pair or a SSH private key.
 In this task you will learn how to access a protected repo from Argo CD.

 First make the Git repository in Gitea private by checking the option `Visibility: Make Repository Private` under `Settings -> Repository`.
 Now sync the app again.

+{{% onlyWhenNot no-argocd-cli %}}

 ```bash
 argocd app sync argo-$USER